-Defining the real numbers by means of a fundamental sequence or a binary fraction instead of using Dedekind's [sc] definition does not make it possible to circumvent the the use of the domain of individuals of real numbers.
-By this the process will rather become even more complicated because an additional recursive procedure comes along.
+Defining the real numbers by means of a fundamental sequence or a binary fraction instead of using DEDEKIND's definition does not make it possible to circumvent the the use of the domain of individuals of real numbers.
+By this the process will rather become even more complicated because an additional recursive procedure enters.
 It may briefly be indicated what is involved in the case of the definition of real numbers via binary fractions.
-We are then concerned with a set of binary fractions which is again determined by a certain criterion \mathfrak{B} ; and the upper bound is 4 Weyl [sc] has pointed to the state of affairs given here in a particular explicit way in his monograph "Das Kontinuum" (Leipzig 1918).
+We are then concerned with a set of binary fractions which is again determined by a certain criterion $\mathfrak{B}$ ; and the upper bound is represented by a binary fraction defined in the following way:

-$$0.a_1a_2a_3...$$
+$0.a_1a_2a_3\ldots$